What are anal glands?

 How to treat inflamed anal glands

 Our latest vet (long story) suggests that giving oral antibiotics can be ineffective as they find it difficult to reach the area of infection.
 Persistently infected glands need to be irrigated then filled directly with an antibiotic.
 This is done under sedation rather than full anaesthetic.
 This is something we might have to consider for Mika as he has recurring issues with his glands.
+(Update we did have this done in the end and it did seem to help).

 Another option is to remove the sacs completely.
 Many experts warn against this unless there is absolutely no option.
 Removing the anal glands can cause their own health issues and cause permanent damage to the anal sphincter.